BrianSila/Ramen-rating-app-code-challenge./README.md

 * Create a displayRamens() function.
 * Load images from the ramens array using standard JavaScript array methods (e.g., forEach) and append them as <img> elements inside the #ramen-menu div.

+**2. Ramen Detail Display:**

+* Clicking a ramen image triggers a handleClick function that displays the ramen details (name, restaurant, and optionally rating and comment) in the #ramen-detail div.

+**3. Handle New Ramen Form Submission:**

+* Create an addSubmitListener function.
+Initialize App: When a user fills out the form and submits it, add the new ramen image to the #ramen-menu div.
+Updating the DOM is sufficient (no data persistence required).

+**4. Initialize App:**

+* Write a main function that initializes your application by invoking:
+  * displayRamens()
+  * addSubmitListener()

 # Features